xo/docs/content/docs/getting_started/connection_string.md

 is of the form <code>/service/dbname</code> where <code>/service</code> is the service name or SID, and <code>/dbname</code> is optional.` />}}

-To connect to your database with XO, here are the allowed protocols and driver
+To connect to your database with `xo`, here are the allowed protocols and driver
 names:

 | Database (scheme/driver)         | Protocol Aliases     |